cmdcolin/cmdcolin.github.io/_posts/2022-05-10-performanceprofiling.md

 The website https://www.speedscope.app/ can create "flamegraph" style figures for Chrome profiling results

+Update: Firefox actually has the concept of flamegraph built into their profiler.
+In 2022, I switched to using Firefox as my daily driver, so enjoy this built-in feature.

 ## Stacking up many small optimizations

 Working with large datasets, sometimes your program will take a long time to